 Richard L. Ottinger Internship Program

-- Communications & Policy Internship (Accepting applications for Winter/Spring 2017)
+- Communications & Policy Internship (Accepting applications for Summer 2017)

-- Development Internship (Accepting applications for Winter/Spring 2017)
+- Development Internship (Accepting applications for Summer 2017)

-- Policy Internship (Accepting applications for Winter/Spring 2017)
+- Policy Internship (Accepting applications for Summer 2017)

 Dick Ottinger was among the first environmentalists in Congress and a founding member of the Environmental and Energy Study Institute.
 During his time in Congress, Dick served as chairman of the Energy Conservation and Power Subcommittee, Energy & Commerce Committee and was instrumental in adopting key energy and environmental legislation.
 He also was a founding staff member of the Peace Corps and is Dean Emeritus at Pace University Law School.
 To honor his many years of service to our organization and his environmental leadership for this nation, EESI named our internship program after Dick when he stepped down as EESI's Board Chairman in December 2010.
 (He continues to provide guidance to EESI as Board Chair Emeritus.)
 We hope that EESI interns will be inspired by Dick's story and go on to make their own contributions to sustainability.